linda-zhangg/linda-zhangg/README.md

-Computer Science student || I keep my past projects on here:)
+Computer Science student || I keep my projects on here:)

 <!--
 **linda-zhangg/linda-zhangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.